Infill Landscape Blog

 05-27-2021

-Few problems come with well-designed residential artificial grass landscapes, but one of the most common pitfalls of well-used turf is its tendency to become “flat.”
-Over time, turf fibers lay horizontally and lose their ability to be upright.
-So, if your turf is very flat, how do you get it to stand up again?
+You’ll scarcely encounter any trouble with well-designed residential artificial grass landscapes, but one thing that may bother you is that over time, turf tends to become “flat.”
+Turf fibers lay horizontally and lose their ability to be upright, giving the lawn an unkempt appearance.
+So, if your turf is flat, how do you get it to stand up again?

 Low or Inconsistent Infill Depths are the Main Contributor to Flat Artificial Grass

-That’s why it’s important to monitor and replenish or top off the infill levels of your artificial grass, especially in high-traffic areas.
-Maintain adequate infill depth to support your turf fibers and keep them standing tall.
+To keep your artificial grass turf fibers standing upright, it’s important to monitor the infill and replenish or top it off as required, especially in high-traffic areas.
 Check out these infill depth recommendations before installing a turf system in your home.

 30/501/2″Texturized PE/Nylon7/16” – 1/2″1.5-2.0lbs